2025 Award Winners

 Tom Robertson Community Business Investment Award

-The Tom Robertson Community Business Investment award was created in recognition of Tom Robertson, wo has dedicated decades of hours to establish an ongoing supporting Family Foundation for the longevity of The House Next Door.
+The Tom Robertson Community Business Investment award was created in recognition of Tom Robertson, who has dedicated decades of hours to establish an ongoing supporting Family Foundation for the longevity of The House Next Door.
 He provides monitoring and directing of foundation funds for growth and development.
 The successful growth of the Foundation’s assets over the years is the combination of donor gifts and prudent investing.

-The recipient of the Tom Robertson Community Business Investment awed must demonstrate, over a significant period of time, dedication to maintaining the financial viability of The House Next Door and its family services that promote the nurturing and empowering of families in our community.
+The recipient of the Tom Robertson Community Business Investment award must demonstrate, over a significant period of time, dedication to maintaining the financial viability of The House Next Door and its family services that promote the nurturing and empowering of families in our community.

 Gail Hallmon Champion of Families Award